geo-mac/Rioxx-development/model/rioxx-schema-examples.md

 The use of `rel="collection"` and `rel="item"` attributes in the above noted elements is a nod to Signposting, which harnesses the notion of 'publication boundaries' to help machines locate the resources that make up a publication.
 This also provides a useful conceptual tool for users of the schema to better understand the root vs. expression/relations modelling.

-#### PIDs: the mixed economy ####
+### PIDs: the mixed economy ###
 All examples offer variation in the PID types used for name identification, deposits, organizational identification, and so on.
 The PID mixed economy!

-**Note too** that examples x x x and x x x present *variant approaches* in the treatment of multiple PIDs in instances where a repository system may wish to capture more than one PID to define a property.
+**Note too** that examples 1, 2, 3 and x x x present *variant approaches* in the treatment of multiple PIDs in instances where a repository system may wish to capture more than one PID to define a property.

 A question for the **RGG** on **23 May 2023** is whether we wish to permit the capture of multiple PIDs and, if so, which approach is preferred: *whitespace delimiting* or *hierarchical modelling*.
 Both have their pros and cons, although the latter presents a superior longer term solution.